AI and Agentic Workflow Governance

 - release patient-facing material without an authorised release gate;

-- use identifiable patient data for model training by default.
+- use identifiable patient data for foundation model training by default.

 Care Graph Contracts